npm/npm/doc/json.md

 ## dependencies

 Dependencies are specified with a simple hash of package name to version range.
-The version range is EITHER a string with has one or more space-separated descriptors, OR a range like "fromVersion - toVersion"
+The version range is EITHER a string which has one or more space-separated descriptors, OR a range like "fromVersion - toVersion"

 Version range descriptors may be any of the following styles, where "version"